A Quick Guide to Winter Boat Storage

 Drain the Boat

-As soon as you take your vessel from the water, drain the water tanks, bilge, pipes, clean the bilge, head, and seacocks.
+As soon as you take your vessel from the water, drain the water tanks, bilge and pipes, and clean the bilge, head and seacocks.
 Try raising the bow to accelerate drainage.

-Using a moisture-displacing lubricant, spray the boat's bilge.
-Next, add a suitable antifreeze into the bilge to avert freezing during the cold months.
+Spray the boat's bilge with a moisture-displacing lubricant.
+Next, add suitable antifreeze to prevent freezing during the cold months.

 Don't drain the boat's engine water intake for now.
 Wait until you've winterized the engine to do so.